Senior Research Fellow

 Mine is one of two departments of the upcoming Institute for Mathematical and Statistical Sciences, the other one being the Department of Mathematics.

-My outstanding colleagues include no less than the likes of Ricardo Silva, Ioanna Manolopoulou, Codina Cotar, Sam Livingstone, Brieuc Lehmann, F-X Briol, Serge Guillas, Gianluca Baio, and many others from my home department (Statistical Science); and Andrea Macrina, Timo Betcke, Helen Wilson, and many others from our sister department (Mathematics).
+My outstanding colleagues include no less than the likes of Ioanna Manolopoulou, Codina Cotar, Sam Livingstone, Brieuc Lehmann, F-X Briol, Ricardo Silva, Serge Guillas, Gianluca Baio, and many others from my home department (Statistical Science); and the likes of Andrea Macrina, Timo Betcke, Helen Wilson, and many others from our sister department (Mathematics).
 I have close connections and collaboration with outstanding colleagues across UCL, inlcuding the Centre for Artificial Intelligence, the Advanced Research Computing centre, and the Information, Inference and Machine Learning group.
-I have a network of connections at other UK institutions and abroad.
 I am a member of the European Laboratory for Learning and Intelligent Systems and the London Mathematical Society, and a fellow of the Royal Statistical Society and the Institute of Mathematics and its Applications.

 My work is on machine learning research.
 This field is fascinating!
 One of the things I enjoy most about it being the confluence of maths and stats, and computer science experiments, to answer research questions.
 Besides statistical learning I am interested also in other learning frameworks such as online learning and reinforcement learning, and of course deep learning, which is quite popular these days.
 It looks that optimization is one pervasive theme across machine learning theory and practice, though it comes up in such a variety of flavours and colours that it isn't boring.
 It reminds of the least action principle of Maupertuis, saying that "everything happens as if some quantity was to be made as small as possible."
 (This principle has lead the optimists to believe that we live in the best possible world.)
 But just optimization doesn't quite do it for machine learning... to really be talking about learning one has to pay attention to generalization!